 Recipe Tips

-• Doneness cues.
-You’ll know this cake is done baking when it’s no longer glossy looking on top, the edges are firm and lightly browned, and a toothpick inserted into the center comes out clean or with a few moist crumbs.
+• The cake is ready when the top looks dry, edges are firm and lightly browned, and a toothpick comes out clean or with a few crumbs.

 More Healthy Banana Recipes: